Taiping Attractions

 You can learn more about the fate of the mysterious Chen Cuifen through old photographs and newspaper clippings inside the building next to Aun Tong Coffee Mill.

-12. Get Schooled At Telegraph Museum Taiping
+13. Get Schooled At Telegraph Museum Taiping

-Due to open again in July 2022 following the pandemic, the Telegraph Museum in Taiping is run by Telekom Malaysia and showcases the history of telegraphs in Malaysia.
+The Telegraph Museum in Taiping is run by Telekom Malaysia and showcases the history of telegraphs in Malaysia.

 Front Of The Telegraph Museum In Taiping